okibcn/wslcompact/README.md

 - Current size of the image file.
 - Estimated compacted size.

-By default it will perform in active mode. and if no distro is specified, it will compact all the installed images sequentially providing also the info about the resulting compacted size.
+By default it will perform in info mode, no action on images.
+If no distro is specified, it will target all the installed images sequentially.
+It operates in safe mode during the compact process, preventing any unwanted side effect in case of failure.

 ## INSTALLATION